mdbloice/Pyrea/README.md

 v.execute()
 ```

-The clustering algorithm can be either 'spectral', 'agglomerative', 'dbscan', or 'optics'.
+The clustering algorithm can be either 'spectral', 'hierarchical', 'dbscan', or 'optics'.
 See the documentation for a complete list of parameters that can be passed when creating a clusterer.

 As this is a library for multi-view ensemble learning, you will normally have
 multiple views.